Regulation (EU) 2024/1689 enters into force.

 Unacceptable

 Prohibited practices (Art.
-5): harmful manipulation, social scoring, certain biometric or emotion recognition.
-Banned since 2 February 2025.
+5): harmful manipulation, social scoring, certain biometric uses, and certain emotion-recognition uses, in the cases covered by the regulation.
+These practices have been prohibited since 2 February 2025.

 High risk